codebenderhq/backpack-std/readme.md

 ### Tech Debt
 - [ ] improve teh desccion logic for extensions
 - [ ] protect logs with secret key
+- [ ] update readme file to help with getting started with Aki

 ### Aki Features